lupyuen/lupyuen.github.io/src/terminal.md

 _How will we poll for NSH Output and display it?_

-We've started an NSH Shell that will execute NSH Commands that we pipe to it.
+We started an NSH Shell that will execute NSH Commands that we pipe to it.

-Now we need to periodically __poll for NSH Output__, and write the output to the LVGL display...
+Now we need to periodically __poll for NSH Output__, and write the output to the LVGL display.

--   Every couple of milliseconds we...
+Every couple of milliseconds we...

   -   __Poll the NSH Shell__ to check if it has output data

   -   __Read the output__ from NSH Shell

   -   __Display the output__ in an LVGL Widget

 We do this with an [__LVGL Timer__](https://docs.lvgl.io/master/overview/timer.html) that's triggered every 100 milliseconds: [lvglterm.c](https://github.com/lupyuen/lvglterm/blob/main/lvglterm.c#L178-L188)